jasonlau/WordPress-Hide-It/README.txt

 == Description ==

 This plugin allows you to toggle visibility of any objects from within a post or page using shorttags and CSS class name or id attribute selectors.
+Example: `[hideit hide=".widget-1, #header-div" show=".widget-2"]`.
+A .dot indicates this is a class name, a #hash mark indicates this is an id attribute, and a comma separates each object.
+Easy enough.
+You can get an object's id or class name by viewing the source code for your webpage.

 == Installation ==